 However, you can only work with cards that are completely uncovered.
 If, for example, you have an Ace covering a Queen, you can’t pick up the Ace to combine the two.
 It adds a level of strategy to the game and ensures your pairings really have weight.

-Of course, there are dozens of other variants of Solitaire.
+Of course, there are dozens of other variants of Solitaire, and webmasters have learned how to embed card games online to offer these games to their audience.
 However, for some fun, popular, and challenging games, you can’t go wrong with a classic or Spider and Pyramid.